misahub2023/Benchmarking-Codes-of-the-WCEBleedGen-dataset/README.md

 # Benchmarking of the WCEBleedGen Dataset: Classification, Detection, Segmentation
 This repository contains the scripts used in the performance evaluation of 16 artificial intelligence models for the [WCEbleedGen Dataset](https://zenodo.org/records/10156571).
-10 classification-based, 3 segmentation-based and 3 detection-based pipelines have been trained, validated, and tested.
+9 classification-based, 3 detection-based and 3 segmentation-based pipelines have been trained, validated, and tested.
 The models used are:
 * Classification:
    * VGG19